On March 31st 1928 the newspaper 'The Argus' published in Melbourne, Australia issued the following news brief:

 And on May 6th 1939 The Argus (Melbourne, Victoria) reported:

-Whilst en-route from Liverpool to Brisbane, Australia, via the Panama Canal carrying general cargo the unescorted Zealandic was torpedoed by the U106 under the command of Jurgen Oesten shortly before 1am on the morning of January 17th, 1941.
+The Zealandic departed the Clyde on December 31st 1940, arriving Liverpool on January 1st 1941 and sailing from Liverpool on January 14th 1941 for Brisbane, Australia, via the Panama Canal carrying general cargo.
+The unescorted Zealandic was torpedoed by the U106 under the command of Jurgen Oesten shortly before 1am on the morning of January 17th, 1941.
 At this stage in the war those ships with a good turn of speed would frequently travel alone, with the more northerly route being taken to avoid active U boat areas further south.
 The ship was about 450 miles south of Iceland at position 58.28N/20.43W when the attack took place.
 The Zealandic was under the command of Master Frederick James Ogilvie with a crew of 65, two gunners and six passengers.
 The first torpedo struck at 00.45 hours underneath the forward mast, stopping the ship for a brief time at which time distress signals were sent out.
 The ship got under way again but was hit amidships by two more torpedoes fired at 00.59 and 01.27 hours.
 The ship sank slowly allowing the crew to take to three lifeboats.
 The Zealandic sank and the three lifeboats and their 73 occupants were never seen again, lost no doubt in the severe weather conditions that frequent this part of the North Atlantic during the winter months.

 Sister ships: Coptic, Taranaki & Karamea.
 The latter two ships were built by Fairfield Shipbuilding Eng.
 Co.
 Ltd. Glasgow and were slightly longer.
 All three of the sister ships survived the carnage of World War Two and remained in use until the 1960's when each made their way to a scrapyard.